AdobeDocs/commerce-testing/src/pages/guide/unit/command-line.md

 ### CLI Command run with PHPUnit 10

-If you encounter an error similar to `Bootstrapping of extension Qameta\Allure\PHPUnit\AllureExtension failed: Config file allure/allure.config.php doesn't exist`, follow these steps to resolve it.
+If you encounter an error similar to `Bootstrapping of extension Qameta\Allure\PHPUnit\AllureExtension failed: Config file allure/allure.config.php doesn't exist`, follow the steps below to resolve it and run your unit tests successfully.

-To resolve this issue and successfully execute unit tests, follow the steps outlined below:

 #### Steps to Run Tests via CLI: